This database currently holds data for 50 states and the District of Columbia for the 2021–2022 school year.

 Q. How was the information in the database gathered?

-A. FRAC obtained information on schools that have adopted community eligibility from state education agencies or entities at the state level that administer the federal school nutrition programs.
-Between November 2021 and March 2022, FRAC collected these data:
+A. FRAC obtained information on schools that have adopted community eligibility from state education agencies or the state agency that administers the federal school nutrition programs.
+Between September 2023 and March 2024, FRAC collected these data:

 - school name;